 Since its inception, the regiment had been the county unit for the three Irish counties of Armagh, Cavan and Monaghan.
 The last two of these became part of the Free State in 1922, but Armagh was in Northern Ireland and so the regiment survived.
 For 13 years (1924-1937) the regiment formed a single corps with The Royal Inniskilling Fusiliers, though both retained their regimental identities and titles.

 The regiment spent the inter-war years in Egypt, England, India and Sudan and re-formed a 2nd Battalion in 1938 to serve in Egypt and on Malta.
 1st Battalion was on Guernsey on the outbreak of World War Two in 1939, but was withdrawn to Britain in May the following year, going on to fight in Tunisia and Italy later in the war.

-2nd Battalion was captured in the failed attempt to capture the Greek island of Leros in 1943.
+In 1943 2nd Battalion was captured by German forces on the Greek island of Leros.
 The 6th Battalion was re-numbered 2nd Battalion to replace it, but was mainly stationed in Britain for the rest of the war and disbanded in 1948.

 The regiment moved to Jordan in 1949, West Germany the following year and Libya in 1958.
 However, its most significant post-war postings were to Korea in 1954 and to fight against the Mau Mau in Kenya in 1955.

-In 1966 the regiment moved to England, sending detachments from there to Swaziland and Aden before being amalgamated with the two other regular infantry regiments of Northern Ireland to form the Royal Irish Rangers in 1968.
+In 1966 the regiment moved to England, sending detachments from there to Swaziland and Aden before being amalgamated with the two other regular infantry regiments of Northern Ireland, The Royal Ulster Rifles and The Royal Inniskilling Fusiliers, to form The Royal Irish Rangers (27th (Inniskilling), 83rd and 87th) in 1968.